 “Is that Molly?”
 Eliana asks, pointing at a couple that have settled themselves under the goalposts.
 The long red hair is unmistakable; it’s a Weasley.

 “I’d hate you, just so you know,” Eliana tells me, conversationally.
-“If you were my cousins and you would intrude in my love life like that; I’d hate you all.”
+“If you were my cousins and you intruded in my love life like that; I’d hate you all.”

-“I get that,” I nod, considering her opinion, “but at least we would give you the option to not waste too much time with a guy that isn’t worth it.
+“I get that,” I say with a nod, considering her opinion, “but at least we would give you the option to not waste too much time with a guy that isn’t worth it.
 If he isn’t ready to face all of us, than you know he isn’t serious enough for you.”

 “And what if he does face you all and beats you all?
 That still doesn’t prove it would work between us.”